 There is no legal definition of bingo under the Gambling Act 2005 (opens in new tab).
 However, we have worked with industry stakeholders to define three fundamental principles of bingo.
+These are:

-- "Bingo must be played as an equal chance game."
-Essentially, all players must have the same chance of winning.
+- bingo must be played as an equal chance game."
+Essentially, all players must have the same chance of winning

-- "Bingo must involve a degree of participation".
-For example, players marking their cards, or claiming to have won.
+- bingo must involve a degree of participation".
+For example, players marking their cards, or claiming to have won

-- "Bingo games must have a clearly defined end point."
+- bingo games must have a clearly defined end point."
 The end of the game should be clearly communicated to players.

 Read more about how bingo is defined.